Skip to navigation Skip to content

 2

 If a blind customer wishes to test their eligibility for RA, their rate is calculated in accordance with the pension income test and assets test.
-The customer must provide full details of the rent they pay and their income and assets to determine the rate payable.
+The customer must provide full details of the rent they pay (and their partner's if applicable) and their income and assets to determine the rate payable.
 Their income and assets will then need to be coded on their record.

 The rate of pension payable is the greater of: